ATATA: One Algorithm to Align Them All: Metrics details

 \subsection{3D Metrics}

 Analogous to the evaluation of 2D images, we also assess 3D objects using the DIFT metric.
 The key distinction lies in our preliminary step of rendering each 3D object from 120 different viewpoints, resulting in 120 corresponding 2D images.
 The DIFT metric is then computed using the images rendered from both the source and target 3D objects.
 To evaluate text-image alignment, we compute the CLIP score using the rendered 2D images.
-As shown in Table~\ref{sup:tab:full_three_d_metrics}, with full results slit into different scenes our method achieves competitive but slightly lower image alignment compared to A3D and MVEdit, while significantly outperforming LucidDreamer.
+As shown in Table~\ref{sup:tab:full_three_d_metrics}, with full results split into different scenes our method achieves superior image alignment compared to all competing methods.
 In addition, the GPTEval3D metric was employed to assess performance across six dimensions: text-asset alignment, 3D plausibility, text-geometry alignment, texture Details, geometry details, and overall.